Four Investment Property Types to Buy With Hard Money

 When you get a hard money, private money loan to purchase multi family properties, lenders will often require a slightly larger down payment than on a residential, single unit purchase.

-Apartment complexes are a subtype of multi family property with a larger number of units, usually 5 or more units.
+We do a lot of hard money loans for rentals, especially apartment complexes.
+Apartments are a subtype of multi family property with a larger number of units, usually 5 or more units.
 Although more units translates to more rental income, apartment complexes require more repairs and maintenance, and thus often demand that their owners have more cash reserves.

-Multi Family properties are located in both rural and urban areas and can provide a steady stream of income for a real estate investor (if purchased at the right price and managed properly).
+Multi Family properties are located in both rural and urban areas and can provide a steady stream of income for a real estate investor (if bought at the right purchase price and managed properly).
 One of the benefits of investing in multi family property, is that you can get multiple rents coming in from different units.
 If one of the tenants does not pay rent, or if there is a vacancy, you may still have rental income from the other tenant(s).
 This lowers your risk as compared with renting a single unit property.

 Some hard money lenders prefer multi family property loans over single tenant property loans because multiple units means more tenants paying rent if there is a vacancy, or if one of the tenants doesn’t pay rent.
 When lending to buyers of multi family properties, hard money lenders usually want to make sure their borrowers have prior experience owning rental real estate.